plotdb/uploadr/README.md

 #### Widget Customization

 Uploadr client library uses [ldview](https://github.com/loadingio/ldview) for UI abstraction.
-If you design your own upload widget, simply add following `ld` names on corresponding elements.
+If you design your own upload widget, simply add the following `ld` names on corresponding elements.

  - `drop`: area for dropping files to choose them.
- - `file`: `ld-each` type name. preview of chosen files. with following nested `ld` names:
+ - `file`: `ld-each` type name. preview of chosen files. with the following nested `ld` names:
    - `thumb`: element for showing preview image. should also be an `<img>` tag.
    - `progress`: upload progress indicator
    - `size`: size of chosen file.